kevr/breakscheduler_api/README.md

     $ sudo mkdir -p /opt/nginx
     $ sudo chown www-data /opt/nginx

-    $ cd breakscheduler_api
     $ passenger-install-nginx-module

 Follow through the prompts and write out to `/opt/nginx`.
+After, you may want to setup some systemd services to run `nginx` and/or `sidekiq` on boot.
+Following are some examples of systemd services that can be used for this purpose (see `./services`).

     # /etc/systemd/systemd/nginx.service
     [Unit]